lq782655835/official-website-template/template/README.md

-# nuxt-ts
+# official-website

-> Nuxt.js TypeScript project
+> quickly created a official website with seo

 ## Build Setup